VEGA Technical Reference

 10.1 The board: BigDistira and SmallDistira

-A Distira card carries two identical rendering chips, wired together the way a Voodoo Graphics board wires its 3D chip and texelFX units.
-Izarra's lab notes name them BigDistira and SmallDistira.
-These are the two chips on the board, not two products; a Distira card is always both of them working together, presented to software as one device with two texture mapping units (TMUs).
-There is no host-selectable "which Distira" choice, in the same way a Voodoo Graphics board is not sold as its 3D chip and its TMU chip separately.
+A Distira card has two identical rendering chips.
+The wiring is the wiring of a Voodoo Graphics board for its 3D chip and its texelFX units.
+The Izarra lab notes give them the names BigDistira and SmallDistira.
+These are the two chips on the board.
+They are not two products.
+A Distira card always has both chips, and software finds one device with two texture mapping units (TMUs).
+There is no selection between them, in the same way that a Voodoo Graphics board does not sell its 3D chip and its TMU chip separately.

 10.2 Identification and memory